wearewarhol/config-file/README.md

 ## Schema

-### Field `styleguideUrl` (optional, `string` or `null`, defaults to `null`)
+### Field `patternLibUrl` (optional, `string` or `null`, defaults to `null`)

-URL for the styleguide's main page, if any.
+URL for the pattern library's main page ("kitchen sink"), if any.
 Can be overruled for each component and theme configuration with their own URLs.
-If the styleguide URL is not specified, components and themes (or sub-sections of themes) *must* provide their own URLs.
+If the pattern library URL is not specified, components and themes (or sub-sections of themes) *must* provide their own URLs.

 ### Field `breakpoints` (optional, `number[]` or, defaults to `[ 1000 ]`)

-Breakpoints for the styleguide, contols the screen widths at which snapshots for the components are taken.
+Breakpoints for the pattern library (and the production page that implements the pattern lib), contols the screen widths at which snapshots for the components are taken.

 ### Field `components` (optional, `ComponentDefinition[]`, defaults to `[]`)